$L^1$ Estimation: On the Optimality of Linear Estimators: Introduction

 Similarly, for the $L^1$ criterion, the optimality of linear estimators reduces to characterizing whether there exists a constant $a$ and a prior distribution for $X$ such that for (almost) all $y \in \bbR$,

 For the case of $L^2$ error, the problem of identifying the set of distribution on $X$ that would induce a linear conditional mean has been well understood for several decades.
 In fact, for the Gaussian noise setting, in Appendix~\ref{app:proofs_of_linearity} we provide four different ways of showing that the only prior that induces linearity is the Gaussian with zero mean and variance $\frac{a}{1-a}$, i.e., $X \sim \mathcal{N}(0,\frac{a}{1-a})$, and that the only admissible $a$ values lie in the interval $[0,1]$.
 The problem is also well understood beyond the Gaussian noise case.
-For example, when $P_{Y|X}$ belongs to an \emph{exponential family}, it is known that the conditional mean is linear if and only if $X$ is distributed according to a \emph{conjugate prior} \cite{diaconis1979conjugate,chou2001characterization} in which case $a=\frac{ {\rm Cov}(X,Y)}{ {\rm Var}(Y)}$.
+For example, when $P_{Y|X}$ belongs to an \emph{exponential family}, it is known that the conditional mean $\bbE[\psi'(X)|Y]$ where $\psi$ is the log-partition function is linear if and only if $X$ is distributed according to a \emph{conjugate prior} \cite{diaconis1979conjugate,chou2001characterization}.
 Conjugate priors are used to model a variety of phenomena in statistical and machine-learning applications \cite{bishop2006pattern}.

 For additive noise channels, i.e., $Y=X+N$, where $N$ is not necessarily Gaussian, the authors of \cite{akyol2012conditions} characterized necessary and sufficient conditions for the linearity of the optimal Bayesian estimators for the case of $L^p$ Bayesian risks (i.e., $\bbE[ |X-f(Y) |^p]$) with $p$ taking only \emph{even} values.
 More specifically, the authors of \cite{akyol2012conditions} found the characteristic function of $X$ as a function of the characteristic function of $N$.
 These results, however, do not generalize to our case of $p=1$.